Installomator/Installomator/README.md

 # Installomator

-__Please note, that if you are contributing to this project with new labels or other suggestions, please change the fragmented files, not the full script.
+__Please note, that if you are contributing to this project with new labels or other suggestions in PRs, please change the fragmented files, not the full `Installomator.sh` script.
 The full script is now a build of the fragments, and will be overwritten.__

 _The one installer script to rule them all._